 A Warning on Safety

 Never, ever use a dog's flea medication on a cat.
-Many dog products contain permethrin.
-While safe for canines, it is a potent neurotoxin for cats and can be fatal.
+Many dog products contain permethrin or related pyrethroids.
+While safe for canines, these compounds are acutely toxic to cats.
+The Cornell Feline Health Center lists flea medications formulated for dogs among the substances "acutely toxic" to cats, and recommends keeping cats away from a treated dog for at least 24 hours.
 Always double-check the label and use the correct dose for your cat's current weight.

 FAQ

 Q: I only saw one flea.
 Is it a big deal?
 A: Yes.
-If you see one, there are hundreds of eggs already in your carpet.
-One female flea can lay 50 eggs a day.
+If you see one, there are already hundreds of eggs in your carpet.
+According to the Companion Animal Parasite Council, a single female flea can produce 40 to 50 eggs per day, and she begins laying within 20 to 24 hours of her first blood meal.
 Do the math—it gets ugly fast.

 Battling fleas isn't a one-and-done deal; it's a game of persistence.
 By the time you see a flea jumping on your cat, the infestation is already weeks old.
 The secret is to stay ahead of the cycle.
 Don't wait for your cat to start scratching—pick a preventative that fits your lifestyle and stick to it year-round.
 Your cat will thank you for the lack of itchy skin, and you'll thank yourself for never having to vacuum your sofa ten times a day again.
 If you're unsure which product is safest for your specific breed or age of cat, a quick call to your vet is always the best move.